Georgia launches Medicaid expansion in closely watched test of work requirements

 But advocates decry the plan, which will insure far fewer people than a full expansion of the state-federal Medicaid program, as needlessly restrictive and expensive.

-Madeline Guth, a senior policy analyst with the Kaiser Family Foundation, said Democratic President Joe Biden's administration is unlikely to approve work requirements, but a future Republican president could.
+Democratic President Joe Biden's administration is unlikely to approve work requirements, but a future Republican president could, said Madeline Guth, a senior policy analyst with KFF, a nonprofit that studies health care issues.

 “I think there will be a lot of eyes on Georgia," Guth said.

-Note: This story has been updated to correct that Medicaid recipients must certify the work requirement for six months, not three, and to reflect that the health care nonprofit’s name is KFF, not the Kaiser Family Foundation.